 Working in partnership with families, our programs seek to engage children in the learning process with ‘hands on’ experiences suited to children’s interests and needs.
 We are convinced that if children eagerly participate from an early age, a positive attitude towards lifelong learning is established.

 Transition into school

 Children are well prepared for transition into our school Prep program.
-In both centres - Reedy Creek and Pimpama - our Pre Prep rooms are located close to the Prep classrooms.
+In all our centres, our Pre Prep rooms are located close to the Prep classrooms.
 During the Pre Prep year, students start to visit and use school facilities regularly, becoming even more familiar with their future surroundings.
 We make use of our Lower Primary library on a weekly basis as well as regular 'excursions' to other areas of the school.
 We have a delightful sports day during the third term, where we introduce our children to inter-house races.
-We enjoy regular visits from our High School students who participate in reading, games and other activities - building a strong relationship between all ages across our campuses.
+We enjoy regular visits from our primary and high school students who participate in reading, games and other activities - building a strong relationship between all ages across our campuses.

 Early Learning staff work with Prep teachers to ensure that the curriculum in the year before school prepares students emotionally and socially as well as providing the foundational numeracy and literacy skills that will allow them to start school with confidence.

 |Pimpama Campus||6:30am - 6:30pm|

 All families are eligible to apply for the Australian Government Child Care Benefit and Child Care Rebate.
 For further details please call 13 61 50.

 For more details about enrolment procedures, please contact:

 How to enrol